ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

   * In which OS the system will work?
 * **Availability:** How long the system will run without failure?
 * **Scalability:** What is the peak load that system must be able to handle?
+* **Security:** Prevents unauthorized access and ensures system integrity from the malicious damages.
+E.g. all external communications between server and client should be encrypted.
+* **Compatibility:** Compatible to run the application when sharing resources with other applications running in the same system.